codeinchq/router/README.md

 `lib-PSR-15router` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) router library written in PHP 7, processing [PSR-7](https://www.php-fig.org/psr/psr-7/) requests and responses.
 A router is a component in charge of determining which handler to call to answer a request, to call the selected handler and then to returns the HTTP response to the web browser.
 It knowns a list of routes and their matching handlers.

-A router is technically a PSR-15 middleware and request handler (it implements [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface) and [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)).
+A router is technically a PSR-15 request handler (it implements [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)).

 **Here is how the router works :**
 1. The router receives a PSR-7 request (implementing [`ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often built using `ServerRequest::fromGlobals()`)